pingidentity/pingidentity-solution-stacks/docs/workforce.md

   1. Deploy the Workforce stack.
   2. Set up PingFederate as the PingOne for Enterprise identity repository, and configure PingDirectory as the PingFederate directory server.
   3. When configuring PingFederate to use PingOne for Enterprise for SSO, you've the option to configure SSO using Kerberos.
-  3. Save the PingFederate and PingOne for Enterprise configurations.
+  4. Save the PingFederate and PingOne for Enterprise configurations.
-  4. To use PingID for multi-factor authentication, copy your PingID client secret into PingFederate's PingID adapter [?? exact instructions?]
+  5. To use PingID for multi-factor authentication, copy your PingID client secret into PingFederate's PingID adapter [?? exact instructions?]
-  4. Test the deployment.
+  6. Test the deployment.

+  See **Deploy the Workforce stack** and **Set up PingFederate** for more information.

-## Deploy the Workforce solution stack
+## Deploy the Workforce stack

   1. Create a new directory in `${HOME}/projects/devops` called "workforce".
   2. Copy the docker-compose.yaml and env_vars files in `${HOME}/projects/devops/pingidentity-solution-stacks/Solution-WorkForce` to the `${HOME}/projects/devops/workforce` directory.
 For example: